Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

-In the example presented above, $t_\gw = 8.7\times 10^{18}$ yr, thus much larger than a Hubble time.
+In the example presented above, note that the initial merger time for the inner BHB is $t_{\gw ,i} = 8.7\times 10^{18}$ yr, thus much larger than a Hubble time.
 However, in consequence of the triple evolution, the GW timescale of the outcoming BHB reduces in both the configurations, due to the efficient energy transfer that drives the component swap.
-In the prograde case the final BHB GW time is still larger than a Hubble time, but in the retrograde configuration the GW timescale drops by 9 order of magnitudes, being $t_\gw = 0.95$ Gyr.
+In the prograde case the final BHB GW time is still larger than a Hubble time, but in the retrograde configuration the GW timescale drops by 9 order of magnitudes, i.e. $t_{\gw ,f} = 1.68$ Gyr.
 Hence, this process facilitates the formation of merging binaries.
+In the next section, we explore in detail how GW times change in non-hierarchical and unstable triples, and what orbital configurations favour a more efficient shrinkage of the inner BHB.